 The relationship between humans and alcohol stretches back thousands of years and it’s an integral part of many societies’ social lives.
 However, we are aware that this relationship has never been a healthy one.
 The WHO European Region has the highest level of alcohol consumption in the world, in part driven by high consumption in the central and eastern parts of the region.
-Consequently, the alcohol attributable disease burden is also high in this region.
-Liver disease is somthing that is commonly related to excessive amounts of drinking, leading to damage.
+Consequently, the alcohol-attributable disease burden is also high in this region.
+Liver disease is something that is commonly related to excessive amounts of drinking, leading to damage.
 There is no cure for liver disease, and if the damage is too severe, the liver may need to be replaced.
 However, if not too severe, liver disease can be treated by stopping damage and avoiding further complications.
+Often, too much alcohol can cause liver problems.
+Eventually, the liver will not be able to break the alcohol down anymore.
+Whilst this can seem serious, it can normally be fixed by just detoxing your liver to try and rejuvenate the organ.
+To know when your liver might need a detox, it could be worth reading some symptoms of detoxing liver to make sure that your liver will continue to perform correctly.
+However, it’s still important to consume alcohol safely, otherwise, you may be at risk of developing liver disease.
 Fortunately, with more and more medical research, treatments are being found to stop the advancement of liver disease; for example, CBD has been shown to prevent the progression of fibrosis, a major process in the progression of liver disease, as stated on The CBD Insider.
 Despite this, liver disease is just one problem associated with alcohol.
 Alcoholic drinks can lead to diseases such as cirrhosis, pancreatitis, cardiovascular diseases and at least 7 different types of cancer.

 Types of cancer caused by alcohol